sparist/Om/ReadMe.markdown

 ## 0.1.3

--	Refactored build, and file layout, with continuous integration in mind.
+-	Refactored build and file layout with continuous integration in mind.
 The following can now be done with provided scripts:
 	-	Download and build dependencies, then generate the Om project.
 	-	Generate the Om project using existing dependency builds.
 	-	Download and build dependencies only.